department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 ------

-## How do I file a claim?
+## How do I add a dependent to my benefits?

-You can file your claim online right now.
+You can file a claim for additional compensation for a child or spouse online right now.

 ### To file a claim for additional disability compensation for a child or spouse

 **Note:** You may need to provide more information or forms along with your claim.

-<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=dependent-compensation">Go to eBenefits to File Your Claim</a>
+<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=dependent-compensation">Go to eBenefits to Add a Dependent Child or Spouse</a>

 **If you’re claiming your child who became permanently disabled before they turned 18,** you’ll need to turn in all private medical records relating to the child’s disabilities with your application.